ataki/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

    * - ``problem_display_name``
      - The display name defined for the problem.
    * - ``question_text``
-     - The accessibility label that appears above the answer choices or the value entry field for the problem.
+     - The accessible label that appears above the answer choices or the value entry field for the problem.
 In the Studio Simple Editor, this text is surrounded by two pairs of angle brackets (>>Question<<).
-Blank for questions that do not have an accessibility label.
+Blank for questions that do not have an accessible label.

        For problems that use the randomization setting in Studio, if a particular answer has not been selected since 6 Mar 2014, the